-Wire earned the somewhat dubious, definitely hilarious tag “The Ramones With a Ph.D.” based on their debut album.
+Wire earned the somewhat dubious, definitely hilarious tag “The Ramones With a Ph.D.” based on their debut album, 1977’s Pink Flag.
 The British group, which disbanded and reformed a handful of times since first forming in the late ’70s, has been one of the most innovative and unpredictable bands we’ll ever hear in our time.
-Wire was not part of any punk scene when they broke out in England in the late ’70s—they didn’t even consider themselves punk, as loose a term as it might be.
-On a close listen, they bore little resemblance to the other acts of the day—The Saints, The Sex Pistols, The Damned—delivering something that was even more baffling and weird than punk was, initially.
+Wire was not part of any punk scene when they broke out in England in the late ’70s—they didn’t even consider themselves punk, as loose a term as that might be.
+On a close listen, they bore little resemblance to the other acts of the day—The Saints, The Sex Pistols, The Damned—delivering a sound more fragmented and disorienting than punk was, initially.
 Abandoning traditional song structure, paying little mind to song length, ignoring the notion of hooks—Wire was doing something very different.

 Pink Flag ran a parallel course to another iconic debut released the same year: Talking Heads ’77.
 Four art students got together to form a band, only to toss away whatever conventions had been established within the genre of music rising up around them.
 If Wire wanted to play a three-minute song, they did.
 If 28 seconds would suffice (like on the standout “Field Day for the Sundays”), that was all they would record.
 Wire—at least in their early years—was the most economical band in history (possible contender: The Minutemen), erasing any unnecessary fluff, compressing songs into rough, yet awe-inspiring art punk gems.

 Knowing Wire’s reputation, it’s amazing that Pink Flag was ever made.
-Colin Newman, Bruce Gilbert, Robert Gotobed and “Lewis” abandoned songs whenever they got bored of them, resulting in many a trashed composition.
+Colin Newman, Bruce Gilbert, Robert Gotobed and “Lewis” abandoned songs whenever they got bored of them, ideas piling up on the cutting room floor before anyone even had a chance to hear them.
 The 21 that found their way onto Pink Flag, however, are as perfect as punk songs get, if that isn’t an oxymoron.
-From the droning “Reuters” to the manic thrash-fest “Options R,” every track is a classic.
-Even the instrumental throwaway “Commercial” is necessary, opening the gate from Side 1 to Side 2.
+From the droning “Reuters” to the manic pulse of “12XU,” every track is a classic.
+Even the brief instrumental “Commercial” feels necessary, opening the gate from Side 1 to Side 2.

 “Three Girl Rhumba” is the song that brought Wire some renewed attention in the ’90s, after Elastica aped its riff for their hit “Connection.”
 Though Wire’s original, by comparison, is rougher, less straightforward and, of course, less tied to commercial songwriting convention.
 “Ex-Lion Tamer” is the first instance of a proper pop song structure on the album, choruses and all.
 Referencing the Lone Ranger and Tonto, it culminates in a refrain of “stay glued to your TV set.”
 Wire even got funky when they wanted to, as on the lazy grooves of “Lowdown” and “Strange,” the latter of which was later covered by REM on their Document album.
 One aspect, of note, about “Strange” is the, well, strange warbling sound near the end of the song.
 Producer Mike Thorne recorded his flute teacher playing ten alto flutes, simultaneously, a semitone apart.
 The end result is the unsettling noise you hear on the album.